gerardroche/sublime-phpunit/README.md

 ### PHP executable

-You can use a default PHP executable for running PHPUnit.
+Path to PHP executable used to run PHPUnit, otherwise the system PATH is used to find PHP.
+To set a default executable other than the one one the one found on system PATH (`~` and environment variables e.g. `$HOME` are expanded):

-Set it globally: `Preferences > Settings`
+`Menu > Preferences > Settings`

 ```json
 {